RupertAvery/DiffusionToolkit/What's New v1.8.0 .md

     * Look for **> Assets** under the latest release, expand it, then grab the zip file **Diffusion.Toolkit.v1.8.0.zip**.
 * Unzip all the files to a folder
 * You may need to install the [.NET 6 Desktop Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) if you haven't already
+* An experimental Linux version is available on the AvaloniaUI branch, but features are currently behind.
+No official build is available.

 # Features